jefftrull/json_spirit/fuzzing/README.md

 ## Instructions for building and running fuzzers on json_spirit

+### What is "fuzzing" and why should we do it?
+Fuzzing is a technique for finding bugs first popularized in the security research community.
+It involves using massive amounts of random inputs to try to find vulnerable code.
+Recently tools have been developed that use branch coverage information to better direct the random inputs.
+This approach greatly reduces the amount of time required to find a problem.
+Two popular implementations of this approach are LLVM's [libFuzzer](http://llvm.org/docs/LibFuzzer.html) and the standalone tool [American Fuzzy Lop](http://lcamtuf.coredump.cx/afl).

 ### Prerequisites (Ubuntu 15.10)
 * Boost 1.59 or later, built suitably for your compiler and sanitizer choices
 * If using Clang, a fresh build installed in your PATH and LD_LIBRARY_PATH